-Many preemies have apnea (breathing that stops for more than 15 to 20 seconds).
+Many preemies have apnea (pause in breathing for more than 15 to 20 seconds).
 Action may be needed to restart the baby’s breathing.
 In some babies, apnea occurs only during sleep.
 In most cases, the problem resolves over time.

-Immature nervous system: A premature baby’s brain and reflexes aren’t fully developed.
+Immature nervous system is the main cause.
+A premature baby’s brain and reflexes aren’t fully developed.
 So the baby may not have the reflex to breathe when the blood oxygen level is too low.
 Premature babies' airways are also more likely to be blocked when their head and neck are bent or when they are in an upright position, like in a car seat.

-Feeding problems: A baby may stop breathing because it hasn’t yet learned to coordinate suckling, swallowing, and breathing.
+Feeding immaturity may make apnea worse.
+A baby may stop breathing because he or she hasn’t yet learned to coordinate suckling, swallowing, and breathing.

 Mild stimulation.
 Rubbing the baby’s back or feet or patting the skin stimulates the baby’s nervous system, which can restart breathing.

-Medications.
-Caffeine and similar medications may be given in the hospital to help stimulate breathing.
+Medicines.
+Caffeine may be given in the hospital to help stimulate breathing.

 CPAP (continuous positive airway pressure) or nasal cannulas (prongs in the nose).
-These methods send a gentle, continuous stream of air into the baby’s lungs, helping to ease breathing.
-It can also be used to give the baby extra oxygen if needed.
+These methods send a gentle, continuous stream of air into the baby’s airways, helping to ease breathing.
+They can also be used to give the baby extra oxygen if needed.

 Ventilation.
-A machine called a ventilator that assists breathing by giving the baby air, oxygen, or a mixture through a tube that goes directly into the windpipe.
+A machine called a ventilator assists breathing by giving the baby breaths of air, oxygen, or a mixture through a tube that goes directly into the windpipe.

 Apnea of prematurity goes away as a baby matures.
 Once it goes away, there are no long-term effects.
 Most infants are over apnea by the time they’re ready to leave the NICU.
 A few babies may leave the NICU with a home monitor or caffeine medicine.
 Babies who have had apnea of prematurity are not more prone to SIDS (sudden infant death syndrome) later on.